-Whereas the functionality and coverage of the BL SW-sim are equivalent to those pursued by other groups, the novelty of the BL approach lies in the adoption of modern software development technologies and techniques.
-The idea is to move away from highly expensive, specialized products and focus on delivering scalable functionality and increased operational efficiency at a faster pace and lower costs.
+A guiding principle of BL development is to move away from highly expensive, specialized products and focus on delivering scalable functionality and increased operational efficiency at a faster pace and lower cost.
 In order to achieve this modern shift, the following directives are driving the system design and implementation: 1) Use of open-source, cross-platform products, 2) Modular architecture by initial design and 3) Agile software development.

 The paper is outlined as follows: first, there is a preamble introducing the FSW application that is the central target of the BL SW-sim testing.
 Next, the different components to be included in the SW-sim are defined.
-The following section addresses communication aspects between the different nodes, covering: node heterogeneity, communication goals and introduction the BL architecture.
-Then, there is a special section focusing on the adoption of modern SW technology and its role in the BL development effort.
+The following section addresses communication aspects between the different nodes, covering: node heterogeneity, communication goals and introduction of the BL architecture.
+Then, there is a special section focusing on the adoption of modern software technology and its role in the BL development effort.
 The next section explains the strategies for both the data transport (socket patterns, connections, etc.) and node synchronization.
 A brief section then highlights the capability of BL to run as a distributed machine system.
-Finally, some conclusion remarks and a roadmap for future work are included.
+Finally, some concluding remarks are provided and a road-map for future work is included.